mariocosttaa/vessel-management-system/docs/coolify-queue-worker-setup.md

    - Click **"Save"**
    - The task will start automatically

-**Note**: If "Every minute" runs too often, you can use a custom cron expression, but for a queue worker that should run continuously, "@reboot" or a simple background process is better.
+**Note**: Scheduled Tasks are better for cron jobs.
+For a continuous queue worker, Method 1 (Start Command) is preferred.

 ### Method 2: Using nixpacks.toml (Alternative - More Complex)